-- Appropriate, safe contact for children with birth family members is emotionally challenging for children, birth parents and carers and does not just happen. - The participation of carers in face to face visits appears to be associated with better outcomes but selection effect?
-And needs to be supported until all parties are comfortable with the arrangements - Both practical and casework support : - to mitigate the difficulties of frayed relationships, and - the cost and burden of travel, and - taking place in comfortable, congenial locations. - Pay-off in terms of the security of the placement and children's socio-emotional wellbeing. - Co-placement with siblings as long as it is safe and wanted. - Asking children if they are happy there...
+- Appropriate, safe contact for children with birth family members is emotionally challenging for children, birth parents and carers and does not just happen. - Supporting parents, family and carers → managing concerns and problems - to mitigate the difficulties of frayed relationships, and - the cost and burden of travel, and - taking place in comfortable, congenial locations.